Patent Monitoring Services: Where the current reports lack and how do we fix them?

 A person monitoring the prosecution of US20150376106 would be able to say that there are high chances the application would get granted quickly.
 This is because the Examiner Valenrod Yevgeny has a high grant rate, and he usually grants applications after two rejections.

 2. Understanding Patenting Activity in a Domain

-While the prime reason for setting up of a USPTO Public PAIR monitoring process is to detect possible freedom to operate concerns the end user may face, a deeper reading of the prosecution process would allow a service provider to also provide the end user with additional information like-
+While the prime reason for setting up of a USPTO Public PAIR monitoring process is to detect possible freedom to operate concerns the end-client may face, a deeper reading of the prosecution process would allow a service provider to also provide the end-client with additional information like-

 - Is the applicant going to file a divisional application?
 (Claims restricted by the examiner)

 - Is the applicant going to file more Process / Product / Composition / Use patents to set up a Patent Fence? (based on analysis of application specifications)

 - Which features have been left unclaimed by the applicant – Alternative areas or Improvements/Variations?

 For Example – Someone monitoring the patent filings of Actelion in 2004 would have come across publication US20040077670 claiming the API of Macitentan.
 By reading of the application document, a researcher can figure out that Actelion is going to start building a patent fence of Process/ Use patents.

 The researcher’s estimate could be proved true by having a glance at patenting activity in Macitentan domain.
 The table below clearly portrays that Actelion had been active in filing patents for every category of Macitentan, in an attempt to build a patent fence.